stella-project/gesis_rec_micro/README.md

-# Micro template for a simple GESIR recommender
+# Micro template for a simple GESIS recommender

 Description will follow.